w3f/polkadot-wiki-old/docs/polkadot/node/guides/how-to-validate.md

 First, go to [Staking](https://polkadot.js.org/apps/#/staking/actions) section, you should see all of your existing accounts.

-Select your `Stash` account, in our case it has, 200mili DOTs, and click on `Bond`.
-We will bound 100mili.
+Select your `Stash` account, in our case it has, 200 milliDOTs, and click on `Bond`.
+We will bound 100 milliDOTs.

 ![dashboard bonding](../../../img/validator/polkadot-dashboard-bonding.png)